-69. (1) No prisoner other than a person confined on civil process or a Tobacco, prisoner awaiting trial, shall, under any pretence whatever, be allowed any spirits, wine, beer or other intoxicating or stupefying drink, drug or matter, except such, and in such quantities, as may be directed in particular cases by the Medical Officer by order in writing.
+- 69. (1) No prisoner other than a person confined on civil process or a prisoner awaiting trial shall, under any pretence whatever, be allowed any spirits, wine, beer or other intoxicating or stupefying drink, drug or matter, except such, and in such quantities, as may be directed in particular cases by the Medical Officer by order in writing. - (2) No prisoner shall be allowed to smoke or to have in his possession any tobacco except in accordance with such orders as may be given by the Officer-in-Charge with the approval of the Director.